 Plants and animals are both living things, but plants and animals are different in important ways.
-For example, animals move from place to place, but plants do not.
-Scientists study how living things are alike and different and sort, or classify, them into large groups called kingdoms.
+For example, animals eat other organisms for food, but plants make their own food.
+Scientists study how living things are alike and different and sort, or classify, them into three domains.
+From one domain, living things are classified into large groups called kingdoms.
 There are five kingdoms of living things.
 You have just learned about two-the plant kingdom and the animal kingdom.
 (You will learn about the other kingdoms in later grades.)
 The living things in each kingdom can then be sorted into more specific groups.
 Scientists study animals within the animal kingdom and classify them by the characteristics they share with other animals.
 One way scientists classify animals into more specific groups is by checking if an animal has a backbone.
 Insects do not have backbones, but birds and fish do.
 So, animals with a backbone are in different, more specific groups within the animal kingdom.
 Insects make up the largest group in the animal kingdom.
 But there are other large groups of animals, such as birds and fish.
 You will learn more about other major groups in future chapters.

-Scientists classify living things into five kingdoms.
+Scientists classify living things into three domains and then five kingdoms.
 They classify animals into other groups by their characteristics.
 We classify the things around us so we can get to know our world better.
 As we learn about living things, we also learn about ourselves and our place in the world.
 So far, scientists have classified over 1 million different kinds of animals.
 Most of these are insects!
 Many scientists think there may be close to 10 million other animals that still have not been classified!
 That's all for now!
 Rattenborough, over and out!
 I'll be back in the next chapter to tell you more about how animals are classified into different groups.